ansorox/wwsd-cyrillic-caucasus/README.md

 # wwsd-cyrillic-caucasus

 <br>
-North West Caucasian:
+North West Caucasian
 <li><a href='./abq.csv'>Abaza</a></li>
 <li><a href='./abk.csv'>Abkhaz</a></li>
 <li><a href='./ady.csv'>Adyghe</a></li>
 <li><a href='./kbd.csv'>Kabardian</a></li>
 <br>
-North East Caucasian:
+North East Caucasian
 <li><a href='./agx.csv'>Aghul</a></li>
 <li><a href='./aqc.csv'>Archi</a></li>
 <li><a href='./ava.csv'>Avar</a></li>